patmood/hugegif/README.md

 For the ultimate reddit gif viewing experience using backbone.js and the Reddit.com API.

 ## TODO
+- Keyboard navigation
 - fetch individual link model it's not found in the collection
-- add next and previous links to each model
+- upload image
 - add 'fetch after' logic
-- route to show any imgur link

 ## Resources
 For my own reference: